How Does Debt Consolidation Work and Is It Right for You?

 Is debt consolidation the same as debt settlement?

-No. Debt consolidation rolls all debts into a single loan, but you still are obligated to pay the debt in full.
+No. Debt consolidation rolls all debts into a single loan, but you are still obligated to pay the debt in full.
 Debt settlement, also called debt relief, often means hiring a firm to try to renegotiate the terms of your loans.
 They may try to get the principal or interest rate reduced, which can sound tempting.

 Beware of debt settlement firms, though, as many lenders refuse to work with them, and they’re known for encouraging risky behaviors such as stopping payments on debts.
 They also charge high fees, can’t guarantee results, and your credit may suffer as a result.